W25 (nuclear warhead): Genie application

 In January 1961, Sandia was requested to develop an environmental safing device for the weapon.
 This was achieved with an inertial switch, producing the Mark 25 Mod 1 warhead.
 The weapon entered the stockpile in March 1962.

 The W25 was retired in 1984.

 Atomic demolition munition

 In October 1953, it was recommended that a lightweight atomic demolition munition (ADM) be developed.
 The device would be 15 inch in diameter, 30 inch in length, weigh less than 200 lb and be capable of disassembly into 40 lb packages.
 The application was cancelled in favor of ADMs based on the Mark 30 and Mark 31 in February 1956.

 Little John

 In September 1954, the US army began examining warheads for the MGR-3 Little John rocket (originally called Honest John Junior).
 Military characteristics for a warhead were provided in April 1955 and the W25 warhead was briefly considered for the role.
 In February 1956, the application was cancelled in favor of a higher-yield, smaller diameter weapon.
-The W45 warhead was eventually selected for the missile.
+The W45 warhead was eventually selected for the rocket.